 Organization based on belief that arts and creativity are central to human development and are essential elements in building sustainable communities.

-Community Arts Network
+Community Arts Network (Archive)

 The CAN project, which was active from July 1999 through April 2010, promoted information exchange, research, and critical dialogue within the field of community-based arts, that is, art made as a voice and a force within a specific community of place, spirit or tradition.
-“Reading room” continues to be a good resource.
+“Reading room” continues to be a valuable resource.
 The CAN archived pages are still available courtesy of Indiana University.

 Liz Lerman Dance Exchange Toolbox